i-d-e/ride/README.md

 The contents of this repository are published under CC-BY license.
 For a summary of the license and the rights granted to you, please see: https://creativecommons.org/licenses/by/4.0/ or even http://ride.i-d-e.de/about/copyright/.

+## Contributors

+The datasets are provided by the Institute for Documentology and Scholarly Editing.
+The modeling, recording, conversion and curation of the data was carried out mainly by Bernhard Assmann, Ulrike Henny-Krahmer, Frederike Neuber, Torsten Schassan and Philipp Steinkrüger.

 ## Contact

 The repository is run by members of the Institute for Documentology and Scholarly Editing (https://www.i-d-e.de/).
 For questions and information please contact the managing editor of RIDE: ride-editor@i-d-e.de